Why Kafka is so fast?

 Recently I was exploring RabbitMQ and Kafka to do some POCs.
 I found that Kafka provides very high throughput, which refers to the ability to process a large number of messages in a short amount of time, as compared to RabbitMQ (not RabbitMQ streams).
-I started exploring how Kafka stores messages and provides high throughput.
-In this post we are going to discuss how message queues store data to provide high throughput.
+I started exploring why Kafka is so fast.

 A Little Correction